-Those planning a visit to Typhoon Lagoon will want to know their best route for getting to the water park.
+Those planning a visit to Typhoon Lagoon will want to know their best route to the water park.
 Whether you’re visiting from a Walt Disney World Resort or off-property, the options vary.

-This article will discuss transportation options to and from Disney’s Typhoon Lagoon.
+This article discusses transportation options to and from Disney’s Typhoon Lagoon.
 Then you can decide which option will work best for you.

 Disney Resorts to Typhoon Lagoon